george-pov/YTSkedy/docs/ui/development/development-guidelines.md

 MDC selectors.

-Use direct Angular Material imports in page or layout components only when no app wrapper exists and the usage is page-specific or temporary.
-Promote the usage to a shared wrapper when it repeats, when styling needs to become consistent, or when page code starts depending on Material-specific API details.
-Existing direct Material imports can remain until the equivalent wrapper is created, then touched code should migrate to the wrapper.
+Use direct Angular Material imports in page or layout components only when no app wrapper exists and the usage is page-specific.
+Create a shared wrapper when the usage repeats, when styling needs to be consistent, or when page code starts depending on Material-specific API details.

 Wrapper APIs should describe app intent: